 If you get any side effects talk to your doctor or pharmacist.
 This includes any possible side effects not listed in this leaflet.
-You can also report side effects directly (see details below).
 By reporting side effects you can help provide more information on the safety of this medicine.

 5. How to store Co-Olmepress